Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Where your BSN can take you

 Go beyond your BSN.
-Explore education goals that can lead to nursing career opportunities that require master’s level nursing degrees.
+Explore education goals that can prepare you for additional nursing career opportunities that require master’s level nursing degrees.

 • Charge Nurse